GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/updated_lab.md

 ## Compare Results of RAG responses using Vector search, Reranker or GraphRAG

-1. In [RAG application](https://pg-rag-demo.azurewebsites.net/) upload the JSON file with results from vector search `\path\to\file`, The file should be already uploaded in your VM.
+1. In [RAG application](https://pg-rag-demo.azurewebsites.net/) upload the JSON file with results from vector search `\Downloads`, The file should be already uploaded in your VM.
 Try any query to test the limits of the application.

 1. Try with reranker results.
-Upload the JSON file with results from reranker `\path\to\file`, The file should be already uploaded in your VM.
+Upload the JSON file with results from reranker `\Downloads`, The file should be already uploaded in your VM.
 Try any query to test the limits of the application.

-1. Try with a knowledge graph results.
-Upload the JSON file with results from graph query `\path\to\file`, The file should be already uploaded in your VM.
+1. Try with a graph results.
+Upload the JSON file with results from graph query `\Downloads`, The file should be already uploaded in your VM.
 Try any query to test the limits of the application.

 1. After running the scripts, compare the results of the vector search and the reranker query.